MicrosoftDocs/defender-docs/defender-endpoint/api/exposed-apis-create-app-partners.md

 ### Using C#

 > [!IMPORTANT]
 > The [Microsoft.IdentityModel.Clients.ActiveDirectory](https://www.nuget.org/packages/Microsoft.IdentityModel.Clients.ActiveDirectory) NuGet package and Azure AD Authentication Library (ADAL) have been deprecated.
 No new features have been added since June 30, 2020.
-We strongly encourage you to upgrade, see the [migration guide](/azure/active-directory/develop/msal-migration) for more details.
+To upgrade, see the [migration guide](/azure/active-directory/develop/msal-migration).

 1. Create a new Console Application.